 - whether such accommodations can be provided without undue burden to the school and without fundamentally altering the nature of a program, course or course of study, or lowering standards.

 It is essential that documentation of all testing and evaluations be shared with the school and be current (in most cases, conducted within the past three years) for academic accommodations to be approved.
-If these criteria are met, the Director of Academic Support will create a support plan for the student.
+If these criteria are met, the Director of Support Services will create a support plan for the student.

 Release of Educational Records